 And the last tip – if you notice suspicious software on your computer, disconnect from WiFi or local network immediately.
 That will prevent ransomware spreading over the network and protect other computers and servers.

 In the advice above we talked about different tricks, but it may be effortful to implement them in small businesses.
 Considering this, we recommend you the following three basic tools:

 Use a good email filter to prevent occasional infection from emails.
 Even though there is a direct email attack on your business, the filter will cut off a plenty of risks.

 Implement offsite backup software.
 If the backup server and data are kept away from the local infrastructure, they will stay safe in case of ransomware infection or other disasters, and you’ll be able to recover quickly.
 Moreover, the backup app must support file versioning.
 If the software occasionally copies a locked document, versioning gives a possibility to roll back and retrieve untouched data.

 Install anti-ransomware software.
 It is cheaper than a complex security suite but provides a durable protection from malicious applications.
 Besides executable files detection, it blocks users trying to visit compromised websites.

 Note!
 While choosing anti-ransomware software, find some reviews on the Internet and in forum discussions to evaluate the efficiency of the tool before installation.
 Download it only from official websites: malware often accompanies third-party downloads.

 Now you know how to protect a small business from ransomware.
 But don’t forget that malicious software is just one of many possible threats to an IT infrastructure, and there are much more data losses due to software and human faults.
-You can try safe cloud backup technologies with CloudBerry Backup 15-day FREE trial as an important element of anti-ransomware protection.
+You can try safe cloud backup technologies with CloudBerry Backup 15-day FREE trial as an important element of ransomware protection.